 - The National Aviary: Adopt an African penguin and get the chance to meet your bird in person if you choose the highest sponsorship level.

 - World Animal Foundation: Symbolic penguin adoptions that go to help the foundation's conservation mission.
 Gift adoptions are available.

 - Local Bird Facilities: Many local zoos, aviaries, and aquariums offer wildlife adoptions to directly support their residents and local conservation efforts.
 Check with your favorite place to see captive birds and to learn what options are available to support penguins right at home.

-Many of these organizations also offer other birds for symbolic adoptions, including owls, eagles, puffins, pelicans and even popular backyard species, as well as other mammals, reptiles and more.
-Every dollar raised helps support their work for protecting wildlife, including birds and penguins, and each adoption is a valuable contribution.
+Many of these organizations also offer other birds for symbolic adoptions, including owls, eagles, puffins, pelicans, and even popular backyard species, as well as other mammals, reptiles, and more.
+Every dollar raised helps support their work for protecting wildlife, including birds and penguins, and each adoption is a valuable contribution for conservation.